 ExpressVPN’s 256-bit AES encryption the industry standard for a reason – the world’s biggest supercomputer would take millions of years to crack it.
 With that kind of backing, you know your data and location are being kept secure.
 And with a kill switch on board, you’re protected from exposure during the accidental drops that occur from time to time, regardless of your provider.

-Finally, ExpressVPN maintains servers within Mexico (as well as over 2000 in 93 other countries abroad), allowing you to surf and stream the local internet in complete privacy.
+Finally, ExpressVPN maintains servers within Mexico (as well as 3,000+ servers in 94 countries worldwide abroad), allowing you to surf and stream the local internet in complete privacy.

 - 3,000+ super fast servers

-With over 5,000 proxy servers in 62 countries, NordVPN almost always offers a route through to bypass censorships and geo-blocks, even in Mexico.
+With over 5,500 servers in 59 countries, NordVPN almost always offers a route through to bypass censorships and geo-blocks, even in Mexico.
 If that weren’t enough, NordVPN offers a variety of specialty servers tailored to specific use-cases, including obfuscating servers which completely hide the fact that you’re using a VPN from even the most sophisticated detection methods.

 There’s even a double VPN feature, which gives you two layers of encryption to completely lock down your identity, location, activity.
 Whether you’re trying to bypass Netflix geo-restrictions or access the free and open internet from behind the Great Firewall of China, NordVPN is the provider for you.